Tony Browne

-Tony Browne (born 1 July 1973) is an Irish hurler who played as a right wing-back for the Waterford senior team from 1991 until his retirement from inter-county hurling in 2014.
+Tony Browne (born 1 July 1973) is an Irish former hurler who played as a right wing-back for the Waterford senior team from 1991, until he retired from inter-county hurling in 2014.

 Browne made his first appearance for the team during the 1991–92 National League and immediately became a regular member of the starting fifteen.
-During his inter-county career, he won four Munster winners' medals and one National League winners' medal.
-He ended up as an All-Ireland runner-up on one occasion.
+During his inter-county career, he won four Munster medals and one National League medal.
+On one occasion, he ended up as an All-Ireland runner-up.

-At club level Browne is a one-time Munster medalist with Mount Sion.
-In addition to this he has won seven county club championship medals.
+At the club level, Browne is a one-time Munster medalist with Mount Sion.
+In addition to this, he has won seven county club championship medals.

-Browne has a number of personal achievements, including being the most "capped" Waterford hurler of all-time.
-He won three All-Star awards and, in 1998, he became the first Waterford player to be named All-Star Hurler of the Year.
-In 2009 he was chosen on the Munster team of the past twenty-five years.
+In addition to being the most "capped" Waterford hurler of all time, Browne has won three All-Star awards, and in 1998 he became the first Waterford player to be named All-Star Hurler of the Year.
+In 2009, he was chosen to be on the best Munster team of the preceding twenty-five years.

 Playing career

 Club

-Browne plays his club hurling with Mount Sion and had several successes in a lengthy career.

-After claiming championship medals in the minor and under-21 grades, he later became a key member of the Mount Sion senior hurling team.
-Browne won his first championship medal in this grade in 1994 following a 2–13 to 1–11 defeat of Passage.
+Browne plays club hurling with Mount Sion and has had several successes with the club.
+After claiming championship medals in the minor and under-21 grades, he later became a member of the Mount Sion senior hurling team.
+He won his first championship medal in this grade in 1994, following a 2–13 to 1–11 defeat of Passage.

-After surrendering their title the following year, it was 1998 before Mount Sion reached the championship decider once again.
-Ballyduff Upper were the opponents on that occasion, however, a 3–19 to 0–10 thrashing gave Browne his second championship medal.

-Mount Sion failed to retain the title once again, however, Browne lined out in a third successive decider in 2000.
-A 1–20 to 0–9 trouncing of Ballygunner gave Browne a third championship medal.
+After surrendering their title in 1995, Mount Sion reached the championship decider again in 1998.
+Ballyduff Upper were defeated in the final, on a scoreline of 3–19 to 0–10, giving Browne his second championship medal.
+Mount Sion failed to retain the title in 1999, and in 2000 Browne lined out in a third successive decider.
+A 1–20 to 0–9 defeat of Ballygunner gave Browne a third championship medal.

-Both Mount Sion and Ballygunner lined out in the county final once again in 2002.
-A 1–19 to 2–14 victory gave Browne his fourth championship medal.
+Both Mount Sion and Ballygunner lined out in the county final once again in 2002, where a 1–19 to 2–14 victory gave Browne his fourth championship medal.
 Mount Sion subsequently reached the provincial decider where Sixmilebridge provided the opposition.
 A narrow 0–12 to 0–10 defeat gave Browne a Munster medal.

-Mount Sion retained their county championship for the first time in almost thirty years in 2003.
-A 1–14 to 1–10 defeat of Ballygunner gave Browne a fifth championship medal.
+Mount Sion retained their county championship for the first time in almost thirty years in 2003, after a 1–14 to 1–10 defeat of Ballygunner gave Browne a fifth championship medal.

-In 2004 Browne won his sixth championship medal as Mount Sion pulled off a hat-trick of county final victories.
+In 2004, Browne won his sixth championship medal as Mount Sion pulled off a hat-trick of county final victories.
 The 4–14 to 4–7 defeat of Ballygunner gave Mount Sion their first three-in-a-row since 1965.

-Four-in-a-row proved beyond Mount Sion, however, the team qualified for the county decider once again in 2006.
-Ballygunner were the opponents again, however, a 2–13 to 0–12 victory gave Browne a seventh championship medal.
+Although Mount Sion was unable to achieve a four-in-a-row victory, the team qualified for the county decider once again in 2006.
+Ballygunner were the opponents again, and a 2–13 to 0–12 victory gave Browne a seventh championship medal.